 Misnamed a sound, Milford is actually a fjord created by glaciers during the ice age.
 Rudyard Kipling described the breathtaking landscape as “the eighth wonder of the world.”
 And, despite Milford Sound’s remoteness, it’s one of New Zealand’s most visited tourist destinations, receiving up to one million visitors per year.

 Boomer Travel Tip

 In today’s travel climate, trip insurance is a must.
 Compare policies and rates at InsureMyTrip.

 Cruising Milford Sound on a luxury cruise ship

 On Silver Spirit, the wait staff passes out celebratory drinks to guests who line the rails of the outside decks as they view the grand spectacle that’s a part of Fiordland National Park.
-Everyone—guests, staff and crew—commemorate the once-in-a-lifetime experience with plenty of photo taking accompanied by oohs, and ahhs.
+Everyone—guests, staff and crew—commemorate this Milford Sound luxury cruise with plenty of photo taking accompanied by oohs, ahhs and sips of champagne.